-HIST R102-History of the United States I 3 units 3 hours lecture weekly
+HIST R102-History of the United States I 3 units

 Survey of creation and development of American Society to 1865.
 Analysis of impact of both individuals and groups, evaluation of issues of religion, race, reform, revolution, responsive government, sectionalism, and expansion.
 Course satisfies degree requirements in American Institutions.